 - The Light Music Club from K-Onnote .
 Yui was noted by Nodoka as having engaged in no after school group at all until high school, and when she did join the titular group, Nodoka initially assumed it was as a manager.

 - In the beginning of the second season, the girls visit other clubs at the school in order to get ideas on how to attract new members.
 This includes the Judo Club, Go Club, Tea Ceremony Club, and Occult Club.

 - The Movie Study Club in Hayate the Combat Butler, aka "YourTube".
 They don't actually study movies, instead filming funny short films featuring students and staff.
 This being a Gag Series, and its three main members Those Three Girls, they get plenty of material.

-- The Yamayurikai in Marimite probably falls under the Absurdly Powerful Student Council it's notable that several characters do double duty with other clubs.
+- The Yamayurikai in Marimite probably falls under the Absurdly Powerful Student Council, but it's notable that several characters do double duty with other clubs.
 Rei is the Kendo Team Captain and Yoshino joins the kendo club in her second year.
 Touko is also a member of the Drama Club and while not formally a member of the Yamayurikai at the time, her agreeing to help them with their play at the School Festival is a source of some conflict.
 The Photography Club also gets some coverage courtesy of Yumi's friend Tsutako.